WeGaroTech/NeGen/docs/documentation.md

 The system separates **general conversation** and **scheme-based chat** to ensure accurate, reliable, and context-aware responses.

+> Note: NEGen is currently a prototype system and under active development.

 ---
 ## Problem Statement
 Accessing government schemes and reliable information remains difficult for many citizens in **Northeast India** due to: